chec/cli/README.md

   --skip-check             Indicate that this command should skip checking if a user is already logged in

 DESCRIPTION
-  Log into your Chec.io account to enable commands that require API access.
+  Log into your Chec account to enable commands that require API access.
 ```

 _See code: [src/commands/login.js](https://github.com/chec/cli/blob/v1.0.0-beta1/src/commands/login.js)_